American Civil War reenactment: Civilian reenactors

-In addition to military reenactment, a significant part of Civil War reenactment includes the portrayal of civilians, including men, women, and children from infants to young adults.
-This can include portrayals as diverse as soldiers' aid societies, sutlers, saloon proprietors, musicians, and insurance salesmen.
+In addition to military reenactment, a significant part of American Civil War reenactment includes portraying civilians, including men, women, and children from infants to young adults.
+This can consist of portrayals as diverse as soldiers' aid societies, sutlers, saloon proprietors, musicians, and insurance salespeople.

 Types of Civil War reenactments

 Public events

-A typical Civil War Reenactment takes place over a weekend with the reenactors arriving on Friday and camping on site while spectators view the event on Saturday and Sunday.
-Usually each reenactment is centered around a Saturday battle and Sunday battle (often, but not always, intended to recreate an actual battle from the Civil War) in addition to many of the activities listed below.
-Essentially, a traditional public reenactment is a three-day-long affair that incorporates elements from each of the following categories.
+A typical American Civil War reenactment occurs over a weekend, with the reenactors arriving on Friday and camping on site while spectators view the event on Saturday and Sunday.
+Usually, each reenactment is centered around a Saturday battle and Sunday battle (often, but not always, intended to recreate an actual battle from the American Civil War), in addition to many of the activities listed below.
+A traditional public reenactment is a three-day affair incorporating elements from the following categories.

 Living histories

-Living histories are meant entirely for education of the public.
-Such events do not necessarily have a mock battle but instead are aimed at portraying the life, and more importantly the lifestyle, of the average Civil War soldier.
+Living histories are meant entirely for the education of the public.
+Such events do not necessarily have a mock battle but instead are aimed at portraying the life, and more importantly, the lifestyle, of the average American Civil War soldier.
 This does include civilian reenacting, a growing trend.
 Occasionally, a spy trial is recreated, and a medic too.
-More common are weapons and cooking demonstrations, song and leisure activities, and lectures.
+Warfare and cooking demonstrations, song and leisure activities, and lectures are more common.
 These should not, however, be confused with Living history museums.
-These outlets for living history utilize museum professionals and trained interpreters in order to convey the most accurate information available to historians.
+These outlets for living history utilize museum professionals and trained interpreters to convey the most accurate information available to historians.

 Living history is the only reenactment permitted on National Park Service land; NPS policy "does not allow for battle reenactments (simulated combat with opposing lines and casualties) on NPS property."

 Public demonstrations

-Public demonstrations are smaller mock battles put on by reenacting organizations and/or private parties primarily to show the public how people in the 1860s lived, and to show the public Civil War battles.
+Public demonstrations are smaller mock battles by reenacting organizations or private parties to show the public how people in the 1860s lived and the public American Civil War battles.
 The battles are only loosely based on actual battles, if at all, and may consist of demonstrations of basic tactics and maneuvering techniques.

 Scripted battles

-Scripted battles are reenactment in the strictest sense; the battles are planned out beforehand so that the companies and regiments make the same actions that were taken in the original battles.
-They are often fought at or near the original battle ground or at a place very similar to the original.
-A common question of non-reenactors concerns the determination of who "dies" over the course of the battle.
-Reenactors commonly refer to the act of being killed or wounded as "taking a hit" and is typically left up to the individual's discretion, although greatly influenced by the events of the battle.
-Because most battles are based on their historical counterparts it is generally understood when to begin taking hits and to what extent.
+Scripted battles are reenactments in the strictest sense; the battles are planned so that the companies and regiments take the same actions that were taken in the original battles.
+They are often fought at or near the battleground or a place similar to the original.
+Non-reenactors commonly question who "dies" throughout the battle.
+Reenactors commonly refer to being killed or wounded as "taking a hit" and are typically left up to the individual's discretion, although greatly influenced by the battle's events.
+Because most battles are based on their historical counterparts, it is generally understood when to begin taking hits and to what extent.